Skip to main content

 How Long Does It Take to Complete an Online RN to BSN Program?

 The time to complete a BSN online varies according to the program.
-Most online RN to BSN programs take about 18 to 24 months to complete.

 At STU, students may graduate from the accelerated online RN to BSN program in as few as 12 months.

-The STU program includes nine core courses and two general education classes.
-To complete the program in a year, students need to take at least two courses for each of four terms and one class for the other three terms.
+The STU program includes nine core courses, varying between three-credit-hour and four-credit-hour courses, and two general education classes.
+To complete the 36-credit-hour program in a year, students need to take at least two courses for each of four terms and one class for the other three terms.

 Online programs give nurses the flexibility to determine how quickly or slowly they want to complete the RN to BSN.
+The ability to set their own pace makes online programs a practical option for nurses managing work, family and other commitments at the same time.

-Some nurses may decide to take time off from nursing so they can concentrate only on coursework.
-Other students may need to take longer because they are working part time or full time and also have family obligations.
-Financial considerations may also affect how quickly they finish.
+Some students may need to complete more coursework in order to satisfy prerequisite and general education requirements.
+Financial considerations may also affect how quickly nurses can finish an RN to BSN program.
 Some nurses cannot afford to complete an online program within a year.
 They may need to spread the costs out beyond 12 months.

 Learn more about St. Thomas University’s online RN to BSN program.